How can I increase the range of an electric vehicle?

 Eliminating Electric Vehicle Range Anxiety

-- High speeds and heavy acceleration use more power and reduce range, so you’ll get more miles out of your potential range by travelling at a steady speed and accelerating gradually.
+- High speeds and heavy acceleration use more power and reduce range, so customers will get more miles out of their potential range by travelling at a steady speed and accelerating gradually.

 - Extreme hot or cold weather conditions affect batteries and can reduce range.
-Heating or cooling the inside of your vehicle will also draw extra energy from your battery.
-We’d recommend adjusting the inside temperature of your vehicle while you’re still plugged into the charger.
+Heating or cooling the inside of the vehicle will also draw extra energy from your battery.
+We’d recommend adjusting the inside temperature of the vehicle while it is still plugged into the charger.

 Batteries have an optimal operating temperature, and they heat and cool themselves to achieve it.
 They have to power everything that you switch on, so everything you do to reduce the power needed will improve your range.
 There are many ways you can help to maximise the range of your electric car during cold weather:

 - Pre-heat your car while it’s charging, before you leave.